Whatsapp Icon

 • Avoid Tobacco: Smoking and tobacco use significantly increase your risk of developing various forms of cancer, including neuroendocrine tumors.
 Avoiding tobacco or seeking help to quit can reduce your risk.

-• Limited Alcohol Consumption: Limit your alcohol intake in accordance with your country or regions dietary guidelines to reduce overall cancer risk.
+• Limited Alcohol Consumption: Limit your alcohol intake by your country or region's dietary guidelines to reduce overall cancer risk.

 Understanding Risk Factors